Men’s White Jeans Outfit Inspiration: 20 Sophisticated Looks For 2024

 There’s no doubt about it, white jeans are a polarising item of clothing.
 More difficult to style than typical blue or black denim, they’re more of a statement piece and typically only suit certain locales or times of the year.

 Wearing white jeans in the Côte d’Azur?
 Sure, you’ll fit right in with those stylish Frenchmen.
-Rocking them in a rainy London winter?
+Rocking them in a snowy New York winter?
 Not so much.
 At the right time and place though, white jeans look extremely chic and sophisticated, combining well with a range of pastel shades as well as standard neutrals such as navy, grey and, surprisingly, black.

 First of all, you should avoid skinny jeans.
 You may have been able to get away with wearing black skinny jeans in the 2000s, but white skinnies have never looked good, conjuring images of reality TV rejects.
 When trying on a pair of white jeans, if there’s little to no room in the thigh or lower leg, you should probably keep looking.

 When considering slim fits, ensure the silhouette flatters your leg shape rather than defines it.
 There should still be a bit of excess fabric in slim jeans, allowing you to move freely without feeling constricted.
 Look for a tapered cut with a bit of room in the thighs that narrows down to the ankle.

 However, white jeans arguably look best when cut in a more relaxed shape.
 Seek out regular to wide-fit white jeans that reference workwear pants and you’ll be in a much better-looking place.